Staging of ovarian cancer

 One of the goals of surgery for ovarian cancer is to get tissue samples for staging.
 Samples of tissues are taken from different parts of the pelvis and belly (abdomen) and looked under the microscope.

-The AJCC/TNM or FIGO systems can be used to stage the cancer.
-These systems describe the cancer in terms of the extent of the tumor (T), whether or not it has spread to nearby lymph nodes (N), and whether it has spread to organs farther away − metastasized (M).
+Ovarian cancer is staged most often with the FIGO system.
+This system describes the cancer in terms of the extent of the tumor (T), whether or not it has spread to nearby lymph nodes (N), and whether it has spread to organs farther away − metastasized (M).

-Once the TNM groups have been assigned, the information is combined to give a final stage in a number from 1 to 4.
-The stage is expressed as a Roman numeral.
+The actual stage is expressed as a Roman numeral from 1 (I) to 4 (IV), with many stages divided into substages indicated by additional letters and numbers.
 As a rule, the lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.